soc/soc.me/_lessons-learned/implicit-numeric-conversions.md

 useful than `List[AnyVal]` before.
 That's not the point, though:
 `List[Int|Double]` pinpoints the issue (mixing different number types) in a way new users can understand, whereas the old `List[AnyVal]` does not.

-Union types would enable the compiler to implement a more direct "what you see is what you get" approach instead of silently sprinkling magic over users' code.
+Union types enable the compiler to implement a more direct "what you see is what you get" approach instead of silently sprinkling magic over users' code.

 <br/>
 Disappointingly, Dotty, the next version of Scala which adds union types, does not